On teaching mathematics to gifted students: some enrichment ideas and educational activities

-Another advantage of introducing the distributive law and the area model is that, it helps students in understanding the distributive law $ a(b+c) = ab + ac $, when they encounter it in algebra later.
-In fact, arguably one of the most important theorem in mathematics the Pythagorean theorem can be proved using the distributive law and the area model.
-Such a proof of the Pythagorean theorem was given by the twentieth president of the United States James A. Garfield.
+Another advantage of introducing the distributive law and the area model is that it helps students in understanding the distributive law $ a(b+c) = ab + ac $, when they encounter it in algebra later.
+In fact, the Pythagorean theorem, arguably one of the most important theorems in mathematics, can be proved using the distributive law and the area model.
+Such a proof of the Pythagorean theorem was given by the twentieth president of the United States James A.~Garfield.
 Medha could easily understand a modernized version of Garfield's proof.
 Consider the big square in Fig.~$ \ref{fig:Pyhtagorus_proof} $.
 We compute its area in two different ways.
-First its area is $ (a+b)^2 $.
-Also, its area is the sum of the areas of four triangles which equals $ 4 \times \frac{1}{2} a b = 2 ab$ and the area of a small square $ c^2 $.
+First, its area is $ (a+b)^2 $.
+Then its area is also the sum of the areas of four triangles which equals $ 4 \times \frac{1}{2} a b = 2 ab$ and the area of a small square $ c^2 $.
 Therefore, we must have